Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Device Design and Fabrication

-Figure \ref{Unlensed_ScAlN_XBAR}(a) shows a microscope image of a representative XBAR resonator device fabricated on a scandium aluminum nitride (ScAlN, with \qty{7}{\percent} Sc) on silicon-on-insulator (SOI) substrate with the respective layer thicknesses indicated in the inset.
-The membranes are fabricated by a deep reactive ion etching (DRIE Bosch process) of the silicon handle wafer with the etch process timed to stop on the silicon oxide layer.
+Figure \ref{Unlensed_ScAlN_XBAR}(a) shows a microscope image of a representative XBAR resonator device fabricated on a scandium aluminum nitride (ScAlN, with \qty{7}{\percent} Sc) on silicon-on-insulator (SOI) substrate with the respective layer thicknesses indicated in the inset. \kcb{The SOI device geometry was used here primarily because it was readily available for us to demonstrate the XBAR phonon trapping ideas, but the layer thicknesses were not optimized for MW-OT.}

+The membranes are fabricated (see Appendix A for details) by a deep reactive ion etching (DRIE Bosch process) of the silicon handle wafer.
 Laser lithography is then used to pattern electrodes aligned to the membrane as shown in the figure.
-This standard XBAR device serves as our reference, whose performance will serve as the baseline for the confocal cavity devices discussed below.
+This standard XBAR device serves as our reference, whose performance will serve as the baseline for the phonon trapping lensed cavity devices discussed below.

 Figure \ref{Unlensed_ScAlN_XBAR}(b) shows the measured RF reflection ($S_{11}$) spectrum of the device in (a).
 A series of overtone resonances corresponding to successive Fabry-Perot resonances of the acoustic cavity are clearly visible.
 A zoomed-in inset into one of the modes is shown in the inset clearly showing that the measured resonance lineshape is asymmetric (Fano-like).
-The Fano lineshape arises due to the interference of the resonance lineshape (Lorentzian) with a background pathway which we currently attribute to free-space electromagnetic radiation from the probes.
-Fitting this lineshape (shown by the dashed red curve) allows us to extract an effective mechanical quality factor ($Q_m$) of 365.
+The Fano lineshape arises due to the interference of the mechanical resonance lineshape (Lorentzian) with a background pathway which we currently attribute to the parasitic device capacitance.
+To fit the resonance, the background tilt in the response was removed, and we refer to such corrected spectra as relative $S_{11}$, see inset of Fig.\ref{Unlensed_ScAlN_XBAR}(b).
+Fitting this corrected spectrum with a Fano lineshape, shown by the dashed red curve, allows us to extract an effective mechanical quality factor ($Q_m$) of 365.
 In general, we find $Q_m$ in the range of 120-365.